devgateway/amp/amp/TEMPLATE/ampTemplate/gisModule/dev/readme.md

  4. `initialize`, if present
  5. `render`, if present (should probably always be present)
  6. Any specialized render-like functions
- 7. All other functions, ordered approximately by when they are expected t be called.
+ 7. All other functions, ordered approximately by when they are expected to be called.

 We treat `initialize` and `render` methods on views specially: they come before all other methods.